-Eduardo Espinoza is a marine biologist who has worked in the Galapagos Islands since 1991, initially as a research officer in a fisheries monitoring program for the Darwin Foundation in 1998, after which he completed a master’s program in marine resource management at the University of Tokyo.
-He is currently the Head of the Marine Ecosystem Monitoring Program at the Galapagos National Park.
-Earlier this year, he and his team made international headlines with the discovery of a hammerhead shark nursery in the Galapagos Islands, which was also featured on BBC. (soon in the blog section).
+I am a marine biologist who has worked in the Galapagos Islands since 1991, initially as a research officer in a fisheries monitoring program for the Darwin Foundation in 1998, after which I completed a master’s program in marine resource management at the University of Tokyo.
+I am currently the Head of the Marine Ecosystem Monitoring Program at the Galapagos National Park.
+Earlier this year, he and his team made international headlines with the discovery of a hammerhead shark nursery in the Galapagos Islands, which was also featured on BBC.

 The primary goal of this project is to create a conservation strategy for hammerhead shark nursery areas in the Galapagos Marine Reserve.